lordpaijo/iyanls/docs.md

 ---

 ### Time Formats
-You can specify your time format (utc, local, unix, iso8601, rfc3339, utf, custom), by using the following command:
+You can specify your time format (UTC, local, UNIX, ISO8601, RFC3339, UTF, custom) by using the following command:

 ```bash
 $ iyanls [ -t | --time-format ] [format] [path]